isabella232/docker-base-4/README.md

 # docker-base
-This Ubuntu Base Image is used for all of Invoca's Docker images.
+This Debian Base Image is used for all of Invoca's Docker images.
 In order to keep things DRY, we start here with a series of packages that we assert will be in all subsequent images.

 ## Usage